-As with humans, a dog can get an upset stomach.
-The most common symptoms of an upset stomach in dogs are vomiting, diarrhea and an unwillingness to eat food or drink water.
-Dogs can develop an upset stomach as a result of a bacterial or viral infection, or from the foods they eat.
-You should take your dog to see a veterinarian if it develops bloody diarrhea or if it becomes lethargic or dehydrated.
-Otherwise, use either home remedies or medicines to soothe your pet’s upset stomach.
+Dogs can get an upset stomach just like humans.
+The most common symptoms of an upset stomach in dogs are vomiting, diarrhea, and disinterest in eating food or drinking water.
+Dogs can develop an upset stomach as a result of a bacterial or viral infection or from the foods they eat.
+If your dog develops bloody diarrhea or becomes lethargic, seems dehydrated, or has episodes of vomiting or diarrhea for more than 48 hours, call your veterinarian.

 Sometimes, dogs become ill from something they ate, whether food or nonfood.
 Some foods are known to cause stomach upset in dogs and can even be toxic to them.
 Examples include chocolate; grapes and raisins; onions; garlic; many types of mushrooms; green potatoes; green tomatoes and their leaves and stems; rhubarb leaves; avocados and their leaves, seeds, and bark; and walnuts and macadamia nuts.
 Never feed dogs raw salmon or large amounts of liver.
 Avoid the pits of fruits, apple seeds, and anything with caffeine or the sweetener xylitol.

 While you probably wouldn't feed your dog vegetable leaves, for example, consider whether they could have eaten something toxic while foraging in someone's garden or trash or if they perhaps spilled and consumed someone's coffee.

 Experts used to advise not feeding a dog with an upset stomach or diarrhea, but the advice on this has changed.
 Dogs still need nourishment even when they are sick, so offer a small amount of bland food and see if the dog will eat.
 Of course, a dog that is vomiting will not eat until the vomiting has stopped.
 Afterward, though, dogs can be very hungry.
 If the dog cannot keep food down, however, contact your veterinarian.